tripitakit/embl-ebi-rest/README.md

 							style: 'raw' });

 /*
-  The request in handled asynchronously:
+  The request in handled asynchronously.
-  When the reception of the response object is completed, a dbFetch instance emits a 'stored' event  and stores the fetched results in its own entity property.
+  When response object is fully received, dbFetch instances emit the 'stored' event and
+  store the results in their own entity property.
-  To access/handle the results add a listener for 'stored' event with a callback to do something with it.
+  To access/handle the results add to the dbFetch instance a listener for 'stored' event, with a callback to do something with it.
  */
 wap_rat.on('stored', function() { console.log(wap_rat.entity) });